 I use a honey mustard dressing for the spring salad.
 The sweet tanginess goes perfectly with the fruit and creamy goat cheese and the homemade chicken strips that go on top.

 I prefer to avoid a lot of the ingredients in store-bought honey mustard dressing, so I just make my own.
 I use simple identifiable ingredients and use it as a dressing or dipping sauce.
 It’s my kids’ favorite condiment for dipping.

 The dressing can also be made in advance and refrigerated.
 Usually, I already have some in the fridge that’s leftover from another meal, which makes making this salad even simpler.

-The last thing I do is to make my almond flour breaded chicken strips to top the salad.
+If I’m serving this as a meal, the last thing I do is to make my almond flour breaded chicken strips to top the salad.
 They’re delicious, grain-free, and everyone in the family loves them.
-I usually pan fry them on the stove, but they can also be drizzled with oil and baked in the oven.
+I usually pan fry them on the stove, but you can also drizzle them with oil and bake in the oven.

 - Cook the chicken strips according to the recipe instructions and set aside.